CoherentStructures/CoherentStructures.jl/docs/src/basics.md

     return StaticArrays.SVector{3}(du1, du2, du3)
 end
 ```
-Furthermore, there is a convenience macro to define two-dimensional velocity
+Furthermore, there are convenience macros to define two-dimensional velocity
-fields from stream functions.
+and vorticity fields from stream functions.
 ```@docs
 @define_stream
 @velo_from_stream
+@var_velo_from_stream
+@vorticity_from_stream
 ```
 In fact, two of the predefined velocity fields, the rotating double gyre
 `rot_double_gyre`, and the Bickley jet flow `bickleyJet`, are generated from